ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>Snow showers likely and freezing rain likely between midnight and 3am, then freezing rain likely and a slight chance of sleet.
          Cloudy, with a low around 27.
-East northeast wind 2 to 8 mph.
+East wind 2 to 8 mph.
 Chance of precipitation is 70%.
 New snow accumulation of less than half an inch possible.
 Little or no ice accumulation expected.<br></div>
    </p>
    <p>
       <div style="font-size:120%">